Alison Brie Was Asked A Tricky Question About Brother-In-Law James Franco At The SAGs

 Advertisement

-Franco has been accused of inappropriate sexual behavior by five women, according to the LA Times.
+Franco has been accused of inappropriate sexual behaviour by five women, according to the LA Times.
 He addressed the accusations in an interview with Stephen Colbert.

 "Look, in my life I pride myself on taking responsibility for things that I’ve done," he told the host.
 "I have to do that to maintain my wellbeing.
 I do it whenever I know that there’s something wrong or needs to be changed...The things that I heard that were on Twitter are not accurate, but I completely support people coming out...because they didn’t have a voice for so long.
 I don’t want to shut them down in anyway.
 It’s, I think, a good thing and I support it."

-Many fans were upset that Brie was put in this position at all, since nobody else should have to answer for Franco's alleged behavior but himself.
+Many fans were upset that Brie was put in this position at all, since nobody else should have to answer for Franco's alleged behaviour but himself.

 It was VERY tacky of @GiulianaRancic bringing up her brother in law to @alisonbrie.
 Let her have her moment.
 Way to keep it classy E! #ERedcarpet #sagawards— Kisha Price-Heath (@HonnyDipp) January 21, 2018